ECE4500-SU23-ProjectGroup05/Software-Management-System/README.md

 In many organizations, managing software and patches installations and updates is a complex task and a critical part of business administration.

-The **Software Monitoring & Management System** (SMMS) provides a comprehensive solution to **track and manage software and on client devices**.
+The **Software Monitoring & Management System** (SMMS) provides a comprehensive solution to **track and manage software on client devices**.
 It allows managers to monitor and control software authorization and ensure that all devices have the latest security patches installed.

 ### Objective